|Values are valid only on day of printing.|

 Congenital disorders of glycosylation (CDG), formerly known as carbohydrate-deficient glycoprotein syndrome, are a group of inherited metabolic diseases that affect 1 of the steps of the pathway involved in glycosylation.
-CDGs typically present as multisystemic disorders with developmental delay, hypotonia, abnormal magnetic resonance imaging (MRI) findings, hypoglycemia, and protein-losing enteropathy.
+CDGs typically present as multisystemic disorders and may include developmental delay, hypotonia, abnormal magnetic resonance imaging (MRI) findings, hypoglycemia, and protein-losing enteropathy.
 There is considerable variation in the severity of this group of diseases, which can range from hydrops fetalis to a mild presentation in adults.
 In some subtypes (Ib, in particular) intelligence is not compromised.

 Phosphomannomutase-2 deficiency (CDG-Ia or PMM2-CDG) is an autosomal recessive glycosylation disorder resulting from reduced or absent activity of the enzyme phosphomannomutase-2, encoded by the PMM2 gene.
-Over 700 individuals have been described to date, making it the most common congenital disorder CDG worldwide.
-All patients with CDG-Ia have a neurological manifestation of disease with variable involvement of other organ systems.
+Over 700 individuals have been described to date, making it the most common CDG worldwide.
+All patients with CDG-Ia have neurological manifestations of disease with variable involvement of other organ systems.
 Individuals with this disorder typically present in the neonatal period with failure to thrive, developmental delay, abnormal subcutaneous fat distribution, elevated liver transaminases, and abnormal MRI findings.
 Currently, there is no cure and treatment remains primarily supportive and symptomatic.

 Phosphomannose isomerase deficiency (CDG-Ib or MPI-CDG) is an autosomal recessive glycosylation disorder resulting from reduced or absent activity of phosphomannose isomerase, an enzyme encoded by the MPI gene.
-This subtype of CDG is unique in that there is little to no involvement of the central nervous system.
+This CDG subtype is unique in that there is little to no involvement of the central nervous system.
 The primary clinical manifestations are a result of aberrant gastrointestinal function.
 In particular, individuals with CDG-Ib may present with failure to thrive, hypoglycemia, chronic diarrhea, and protein-losing enteropathy.
 Although CDG-Ib can be life threatening, it can be effectively treated with mannose supplementation.